YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This indicates that system call failed due to some unusual error condition.

-Action: Report to system administrator and if necessary report the entire incident context to your GT.M support channel for further analysis.
+Action: Report to system administrator and if necessary report the entire incident context to your YottaDB support channel for further analysis.

 --------------
 TCGETATTR